lstevens17/caensembl_v2/README.md

 # caensembl_v2
-Files and code associated with the update Caenorhabditis Genomes Project Ensembl genome browser
+Files and code associated with the update Caenorhabditis Genomes Project Ensembl genome browser.

+See caenorhabditis.org for more...